 PetroShale’s actual results, performance or achievement could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits that the Company will derive therefrom.
 All subsequent forward-looking statements, whether written or oral, attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by these cautionary statements.
 Additional information on these and other factors that could affect PetroShale’s operations and financial results are included in reports on file with Canadian securities regulatory authorities and may be accessed through the SEDAR website (www.sedar.com).
-The forward-looking information and statements contained on this website speak only as of the date of their posting and PetroShale does not undertake any obligation to update publicly or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required by applicable securities laws.
+The forward-looking statements contained in this document are made as at the date of this presentation and PetroShale does not undertake any obligation to update publicly or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required by applicable securities laws.

-DRILLING LOCATIONS: This website discloses drilling locations in two categories: (i) proved and probable locations; and (ii) un-booked locations.
-Proved plus probable drilling locations set forth herein are based on the Company’s most recent independent reserves evaluation as prepared by Netherland, Sewell & Associates Inc.(“NSAI“) as of December 31, 2016, updated for the acquisition of additional working interests in existing drilling spacing units (“DSUs“) where drilling locations have been booked as proved and probable locations.
+DRILLING LOCATIONS: This presentation discloses drilling locations in two categories: (i) proved and probable locations; and (ii) un-booked locations.
+Proved plus probable drilling locations set forth herein are based on the Company’s most recent independent reserves evaluation as prepared by Netherland, Sewell & Associates Inc.(“NSAI“) as of December 31, 2018, updated for the acquisition of additional working interests in existing drilling spacing units (“DSUs“) where drilling locations have been booked as proved and probable locations.
 Unbooked locations are internal estimates based on the Company’s prospective acreage and an assumption as to the number of wells that can be drilled per section based on industry practice and internal review.
 Unbooked locations do not have attributed reserves or resources.
-Of the 449 gross (59.2 net) drilling locations identified herein on 880’ spacing, 232 gross (33.6 net) are proved plus probable locations, and 217 gross (25.6 net) are unbooked locations.
-Of the 644 gross (80.6 net) drilling locations identified herein on 660’ spacing, 232 gross (33.6 net) are proved plus probable locations, and 412 gross (47.0 net) are unbooked locations.
+Of the 505 gross (76.9 net) drilling locations identified herein on 880’ spacing, 258 gross (53.1 net) are proved plus probable locations, and 247 gross (23.8 net) are unbooked locations.
+Of the 725 gross (108.5 net) drilling locations identified herein on 660’ spacing, 258 gross (53.1 net) are proved plus probable locations, and 467 gross (55.4 net) are unbooked locations.
 Unbooked locations have been identified by management as an estimation of our multi-year drilling activities based on evaluation of applicable geologic, seismic, engineering, production and reserves information.
 There is no certainty that the Company will drill any unbooked drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
 The drilling locations on which we actually drill wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results, additional reservoir information that is obtained and other factors.
 While certain of the unbooked drilling locations may have been derisked by drilling existing wells in relative close proximity to such unbooked drilling locations, management has less certainty whether wells will be drilled in such locations and if drilled there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.

 COMPANY INTERESTS.
 Company interest means, in relation to the Company’s interest in production and reserves, the Company’s working interest (operating and non-operating) before the deduction of royalties payable and including such entity’s royalty interest in production and reserves.
 Where volumes of reserves have been presented, they have been presented as company working interest, gross of royalties unless otherwise indicated.
 Where volumes of production have been presented, they have been presented as company working interest, gross of royalties, except where otherwise noted.
 Company net revenue interests is the share of production to the Company after all burdens, such as royalties and overriding royalties, have been deducted from the Company’s working interest.
-Relative price deck used by NSAI in their reserves evaluation has been disclosed within our 2016 Annual Information Form as well as in Note 7 of our year end 2016 audited annual financial statements, both of which are available on our SEDAR profile.
+Relative price deck used by NSAI in their reserves evaluation has been disclosed within our 2018 Annual Information Form available on our SEDAR profile.
 There is no assurance that the forecast prices and cost assumption will be attained and variances could be material The recovery and reserve estimates of our tight oil and shale gas reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual tight oil and shale gas reserves may be greater than or less than the estimates provided herein.
 It should not be assumed that the discounted future revenue estimated by NSAI represents the fair market value of the reserves.

 RESERVES DISCLOSURES.
-Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2016 dated April 19, 2017, which is prepared in accordance NI 51-101 and the COGE Handbook.
-The estimates pertaining to reserves provided on this website are estimates only and there is no guarantee that the estimated reserves will be recovered.
-Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided on this website and the differences may be material.
+Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2018 dated March 12, 2019, which is prepared in accordance NI 51-101 and the COGE Handbook.
+The estimates pertaining to reserves provided in this presentation are estimates only and there is no guarantee that the estimated reserves will be recovered.
+Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided in this presentation and the differences may be material.
 The estimates of reserves and future net revenue for individual properties may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.
 Estimates of net present value of future net revenue attributable to the Company’s reserves do not represent fair market value and there is uncertainty that the net present value of future net revenue will be realized.
 There is no assurance that the forecast price and cost assumptions applied by NSAI in evaluating PetroShale’s reserves will be attained and variances could be material.
-The reserves information contained on this website should be reviewed in conjunction with the annual information form of the Company dated April 28, 2017 for the year ended December 31, 2016 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used on this website.
+The reserves information contained in this presentation should be reviewed in conjunction with the annual information form of the Company dated April 10th, 2019 for the year ended December 31, 2018 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used in this presentation.

 “COGE Handbook” means the Canadian Oil and Gas Evaluation Handbook maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter), as amended from time to time.